-Maya and me don’t want to leave the swings but Mummy’s still talking so we follow you to the slide.
+Maya and me don’t want to leave the swings but Mummy’s still talking so we follow.

-‘Come on,’ you shout, already half-way up the ladder.
+‘Come on,’ Khalu shouts, already halfway up the ladder.

-You glare down at us.
-I wait for Maya to untangle her legs, then we climb the ladder.
-As we reach the top you’re standing, holding the bars either side.
-We guess what you’re going to do before you do it.
-As we step onto the metal platform you begin to jump.
-The platform creaks.
-It bounces up and down and I fall to my knees.
-Behind me, Maya’s still upright.
+Khalu glares down at us from the slide.
+I wait for Maya to untangle her legs before climbing the steps.
+Khalu’s at the top, holding onto the bars either side.
+I guess what she’s going to do before she does it.
+As I step onto the metal platform, she starts to jump.
+The platform creaks, bouncing up and down and I fall to my knees.
+Behind me, Maya pauses on the top step.

 ‘Don’t,’ I say.

-I open my eyes to peer over the edge of the platform.
-It’s like Sleeping Beauty when the bad fairy casts a spell.
-Everyone’s frozen.
-You’re lying below us on a worn patch of grass.
-You’re not moving.
+I open my eyes and peer over the edge of the platform.
+Everyone is frozen, like in Sleeping Beauty when the bad fairy casts a spell.
+Far below us, on a worn patch of grass, Khalu’s not moving.

 Someone shouts.
 ‘Oh no, oh no.’ Mummy runs towards the slide, skidding to a halt on her knees.
 She strokes Khalu’s forehead and lifts her hand, but her arms and legs are floppy like Raggedy Doll.